The Apprentice (album)

 The Apprentice is a rock album by John Martyn.
 Recorded at CaVa Studios, Glasgow, Scotland.
 Originally released on CD by Permanent Records, catalogue number PERM CD 1.

 The demo recordings for The Apprentice were the trigger for Martyn's being dropped by Island Records in 1988.
 Despite this, when the album (recorded in its final form at Martyn's own expense) appeared in 1990, it was well reviewed and regarded as something of a return to form by Martyn enthusiasts.

+In 2013, the original Island mix of the album was issued on the Island Years box-set featuring 16 tracks.

 Track listing

 All tracks composed by John Martyn except where indicated.